Gigitsu/torchpress/blogs/deep_learning_with_torch_step_5_rnn_lstm.md

-The Long path to Deep Learning using Torch: part 5
+The Long way of Deep Learning with Torch: part 5
 ============
 **Abstract:** In this post we analyze how to use [rnn]() library to build a RNN and a LSTM based Neural Network.